orianakc/al-folio/_pages/about.md

 My research tackles topics in phonology, phonetics, and speech production.
 I use the methodologies of acoustic corpus analysis and speech production experiments to investigate _how_ speakers plan what they're about to say, and how that planning affects the _pronunciation_ of what they end up saying.
 Do you think you might pronounce words differently if you also had to remember a phone number while talking, or if you had to read a sentence full of words that you know but don't use very often?
 These are a few of the questions I'm trying to answer in my research.

-I've taught courses on phonetics, psycholinguistics, language acquisition, cognitive science of language, and introductory linguistics.
-My teaching methodology is centered around inclusive and anti-racist frameworks.
-I'm associate of the [Center for Integration of Teaching and Learning](https://www.cirtl.net/).

 To learn more, take a look at my projects page, list of publications, and past course descriptions.
 You can also send me an [email](mailto:oriana.kilbourn-ceron@northwestern.edu), [tweet](https://twitter.com/OrianaKilbourn) at me, or request any of my articles though [ResearchGate](https://www.researchgate.net/profile/Oriana_Kilbourn-Ceron/).
 You can find any available data and scripts through my [OSF profile](https://osf.io/d6s7w/).